patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/data-list/data-list.md

 A **data list** is used to display large data sets when you need a flexible layout or need to include interactive content like charts.

-PatternFly offers two components for displaying large data sets: data lists and [tables](/components/table/design-guidelines).
+PatternFly offers 2 components for displaying large data sets: data lists and [tables](/components/table/design-guidelines).
 While they satisfy similar use cases, choosing the correct component to use in your design will be dependent on the type of data you need to display.

 Use data lists when:
 * A flexible layout is more important than arranging information in a grid.